Luke7810/learngit/readme.txt

-git is not a version control system, git is not a free software new line to check
+﻿git is not a version control system, git is not a free software new line to check